ACE TAF: UK-funded solar programme closes, pledges continued support for rural electrification - Realnews Magazine

 The News Agency of Nigeria (NAN) reports that ACE TAF, which started in 2018, was implemented by TetraTech International Development on behalf of the Foreign Commonwealth and Development Office (FCDO).

-It was implemented in 14 African countries, including Nigeria, in partnership with the International Finance Corporation, World Resources Institute, the Global Off-Grid Lighting Association, and the Africa Enterprise Challenge Fund.(NAN)
+It was implemented in 14 African countries, including Nigeria, in partnership with the International Finance Corporation, World Resources Institute, the Global Off-Grid Lighting A